-- The actuary should assume death rates in accordance with a mortality table promulgated from time to time by the Actuarial Standards Board for the purpose of these calculations, modified, if appropriate, to reflect the member's or the member's spouse's impaired health, if medically determinable.
-[Effective January 1, 2004] - Tobacco use (or lack of tobacco use) would not, in itself, be sufficient reason to modify the death rates identified above. - Use of unisex death rates would not be appropriate except that it may be appropriate in situations where the plan member has terminated employment and has elected, or has the option to elect, a transfer value that was or would be calculated under a unisex basis.
+- 102 The actuary should assume death rates in accordance with a mortality table prescribed by the Practice Standards Council for the purpose of these calculations, modified, if appropriate, to reflect the member's or the member's spouse's impaired health, if medically determinable.
+[Effective date to be determinedEffective January 1, 2004] - .03 Tobacco use (or lack of tobacco use) would not, in itself, be sufficient reason to modify the above-described death rates. - .04 Use of unisex death rates would not be appropriate except that it may be appropriate in situations where the plan member has terminated employment and has elected or has the option to elect a transfer value.8